iskrov/kotori/docs/deployment/DATABASE_MIGRATION_STRATEGY.md

 This document defines the safe deployment strategy for database migrations in Kotori's production environment.
 The strategy prioritizes **data safety**, **zero-downtime deployment**, and **rollback capability**.

+Winning approach: Execute Alembic migrations from Google Cloud Build using a Private Worker Pool with VPC access to Cloud SQL (private IP), inject secrets from Secret Manager, and create an automatic pre-migration backup.
+Trigger this via the deployment script or run independently with `./scripts/cloud-deploy.sh --migrations-only --yes`.

 ## 🔍 Current Migration System Analysis

 ### Technology Stack